 Keep in mind the life cycle of your product.

 Understanding the product life cycle is critical to successfully managing and expanding your company.
 It may assist you in developing a more precise corporate plan, making better strategic choices, and even creating more accurate financial predictions.
-If you’ve written a business plan, make sure that one of your frequent plan reviews includes an examination of your market position.
+If you’ve written a business plan, make sure that one of your frequent plan analysis includes an examination of your market position.
 You’re probably already looking into every aspect of the product life cycle, but it’s worth taking the time to confirm your product’s status on a frequent basis.

 Note from the editor: This story was first published in 2014.
 It has been revised for the year 2021.